APO-SRE/cisco-hybrid-ai-ml-azure-local/deployment/azure_local_deployment_guide.md

 ## Introduction

-Azure Stack HCI is a hyperconverged infrastructure (HCI) solution that combines software-defined compute, storage, and networking on industry-standard servers.
-Deploying Azure Stack HCI on Cisco UCS servers provides a robust, scalable, and high-performance platform for running virtualized workloads and hybrid cloud services.
+Azure Local is a hyperconverged infrastructure (HCI) solution that combines software-defined compute, storage, and networking on industry-standard servers.
+Deploying Azure Local on Cisco UCS servers provides a robust, scalable, and high-performance platform for running virtualized workloads and hybrid cloud services.

 This guide walks you through the deployment process, highlighting key steps and considerations specific to Cisco UCS hardware.